Vheissu: Themes and music

 Vheissu is a song cycle revolving around the themes of optimism and hope, despite continuous darkness.
 During early discussions for the album, the members were talking about potential concepts, eventually arriving on the subject of the ocean.
 Eddie Breckenridge thought it was appropriate as the material they were writing leaned "a lot more towards dreamy and atmospheric", while Kensrue wished to have the lyrics in that vein.
 Though in the end, the majority of the songs on the final album did not involve the ocean directly, "but [...] a lot of that kind of ended up seeping into what we did".
 Almost half of the record features direct quotations from the Bible, which Breckenridge attributed to Kensrue reading the works of C. S. Lewis, who also used heavy amounts of religious imagery in his writing.
 It was a shift away from the mythological imagery employed on The Artist in the Ambulance.
 Some direct comparisons were made to Lewis' The Chronicles of Narnia (1950) and Mere Christianity (1952), as well as the Book of Revelation.

+The main influences on the album include Danny Elfman, Miles Davis, Isis, Hot Snakes, No Knife, Pixies, Jimmy Smith, and Thelonious Monk.
 The record is characterized as being a rather experimental deviation from Thrice's post-hardcore roots, with the implementation of elements such as piano melodies ("For Miles") and electronica ("Red Sky").
 Parts of it recalled the post-hardcore stylings of At the Drive-In and Fugazi, with Radiohead-esque atmospheric transitions, and guitarwork in the vein of Denali.
 Breckenridge said the "dreamy feels and the atmospheric qualities" of the album were inspired by Talk Talk, specifically their albums Spirit of Eden (1988) and Laughing Stock (1991) Some of the tracks have mid-tempo arrangements with the loud/quiet dynamic of Thursday and Deftones, and brooding mood of the Cure.
 They spent eight to nine months in total writing for the album, with many of the songs being done on the European tour in support of The Artist in the Ambulance.
 Thrice used the program Reason to come up with new ideas.
 Upon returning home, they expanded upon these snippets.
 They ultimately re-made many of the parts they came up with, with the exception of one, which became the drum intro to "Stand and Feel Your Worth".